 From the rock-bottom, no-frills Rogue RM100A to the “I can’t believe it’s not 3x the price” Loar LM520, here’s our guide to finding the best cheap mandolin for you!

 Summary: A great value for solid wood and classic tone in a no-frills mandolin

 Best for: Someone looking for a solid beginner instrument or a step up from a rock-bottom cheap mandolin

 Kentucky has long been known for making great quality mandolins at cheap prices.
-Like most of their mandolins, the KM150 has a classic look and sound with a very affordable price.
+Like most of their mandolins, the Kentucky KM-150 has a classic look and sound with a very affordable price.

 Kentucky does a great job at cutting costs without cutting corners.
 The finish isn’t flashy, and you won’t find ornate inlays or fancy bindings.
 However, it’s still a good-looking mandolin.
 The standard dark sunburst finish gives it a traditional mandolin look without seeming cheap.

 More importantly, the tone is excellent.
 There’s good projection, and it’s well-balanced between the high and low strings.
 Intonation is also quite good, and the neck feels comfortable.
 It could use a set-up to be made perfect, but even out of the box it’s quite playable.

 The KM 150 also comes with a choice of woods.
 For the budget-minded, the standard model comes with laminate back and sides and a hand-carved solid spruce top.
 The top is the most important part of the mandolin for tone production, and having a solid wood top is great value in this price range.
 For a little more, you can get the whole mandolin in solid wood, with hand-carved maple back and sides.
 This offers even more value and better tone.
 Either way, you can’t go wrong!

 - Solid top with option for all-solid wood